cy6erskunk/smaps/README.md

 small web apps co-created with LLMs

+## github pages deployments

+Simple client-side applications are deployed from the `html/` folder as gihub pages

 ## gemini-api-tool

 A tool a submit request to Gemini 1.5 API together with an image that is provided as an URL.